creusot-rs/creusot/HACKING.md

 ./ide creusot/tests/should_succeed/cell/01
 ```

-## Calling why3
+## Calling why3 & why3_tools: shell environment setup

-To invoke why3 robustly (manually or in scripts), we provide a wrapper that will
+To invoke why3 (manually or in scripts) with the same binary/configuration as
-lookup the why3 path and config according to the logic described in **Setup**
-above.

-To invoke why3 this way, run:
+setup by `cargo creusot setup`, one needs to setup a shell environment with the
+correct PATH and environment variables.

+To do so, we provide the following command:
 ```
-cargo run --bin dev-why3 -- <arguments_to_why3...>
+eval $(cargo run --bin dev-env)
 ```

+After that, the `why3` binary in PATH will be the one configured by
+`cargo creusot setup`, using the adequate configuration file (through the
+`WHY3CONFIG` environment variable).

 ## Upgrading the revision of Why3 used by Creusot